shiyu22/covidex/README.md

     $ yarn start
     ```

-The client will be running at [localhost:3000](http://localhost:3000)
+The UI client will be running at [localhost:3000](http://localhost:3000)。